VladVuk/moverio_apps/README.md

 }
 ```

+## Moverio API
+* Moverio API is

 ## ARToolKit
 [__ARToolKit__](http://artoolkit.org/) is cool!

-* Copy ARBaseLib code in the workspace, and in `aRBaseLib\build.gradle` apply android library plugin:
+* Copy ARBaseLib code in the workspace, and in `aRBaseLib/build.gradle` apply android library plugin:
 ```
 apply plugin: 'com.android.library'
 ```
-* Make sure you compile the library prior to the app, add the following to `app\build.gradle`:
+* Make sure you compile the library prior to the app, add the following to `app/build.gradle`:
 ```
 dependencies {
     compile project(':aRBaseLib')